 There are 60 passages (120 altogether, since there are two versions of each).
 They are a mix of curriculum-based topics and high-interest topics.
 They are organized in cycles of six:

 - Informational Text (nonfiction)

 - Literature (fiction)

-- Informational Text with a picture such as a chart, table, map, diagram, or illustration
+- Informational Text with a picture, such as a chart, a table, a map, a diagram, or an illustration

 - Informational Text